Ryan-Bui/Unsupervised-Learning-with-Optimal-Transport-based-Embeddings/README.md

 ### Data

 * Data: Yale Face Dataset
-  * Type: For example
-    * Input: The database contains 165 single light source images of 15 subjects.
+  * Type: The database contains 165 single light source images of 15 subjects.
 One for each of the following facial expressions or configurations: center-light, w/glasses, happy, left-light, w/no glasses, normal, right-light, sad, sleepy, surprised, and wink.
-  * Size: The total size of the compressed dataset is about 12mb
+  * Size: The total size of the compressed dataset is about 12mb.
+Each Image is 320x243.
 ![](yaleSamples2.gif)

 #### Preprocessing / Clean up